openedx/openedx-events/docs/decisions/0006-schema-implementation-decisions.rst

 1.2 Decision
 ~~~~~~~~~~~~

-- Signal classes in \_ will define the schema for event bus messages
+-  Since the external event bus is an extension of Django signals as stated in  `0004-event-bus-as-extension-of-django-signals.rst`_, it will use the event message payload method specified in  `0003-events-payload.rst`_.
+OpenEdxPublicSignal classes will define the schema for event bus messages

-  - the “data” attribute will specify the exact data to be sent over the wire.

-    - The ’data’ attribute will be a data dict
+  - All the data to be sent over the message bus will be sent as a dict.
+This dict will be passed to OpenEdxPublicSignal class as the "data" keyword.

       - The keys in the data will be strings